Things to do BEFORE DCs Start:

 - On the J drive – DCInstructorsOnly – Case & Case Material folder – select the DC you are currently in and find your case.

-- Dropbox – All cases have been placed in a drop box and shared with you.
+- OneDrive – All cases have been placed in a One Drive and shared with you.
 You can use this prior and during the week.
-At the conclusion of the event, all material will need to be placed in the J drive & CD.
-The drop box file will be deleted 1 month after the event.
+At the conclusion of the event, all material will need to be placed in the J drive & Thumb Drive.
+The One Drive file will be deleted 1 month after the event.

 Post-DC - folder needs